 - your health insurance company (who may have referred you to the Low Carb Program or who you have otherwise notified us of) in order for them to contact you to discuss your insurance policy in connection with your participation in the Low Carb Program;

-- the Swiss Re Group, who is a leading global reinsurer and who facilitates our relationship with your health insurance company.
+- the Swiss Re Group, who is a leading global reinsurer and who facilitates our relationship with your health or life insurance company.
+This data is only shared if you have been provided the Low Carb Program by your insurance company.
 Any information shared with the Swiss Re Group will be in anonymised aggregated form only and will not identify you;

 - our selected marketing agents, where you submit testimonials about us and/or the Sites, in order for those agents to publish such testimonials via various media (which may include online and printed publications and/or film);